OlgaCarvalho/beautiful-jekyll/_posts/2022-01-06-encoding-vs-encryption-vs-hashing.md

 ### Hashing example

-Let's say Alice wants a way to validate the file you sent her was not altered on the way.
+Let's say Alice wants a way to validate that the file you sent her was not altered on the way.

 You can compute the hash of your `secret_message.txt` and send it to her.
 This way Alice can also compute the hash and compare them.